-PART ONE: Turn off #images
+PART ONE: Turn off #images in Messages.

 - The “Favorite Apps” bar will appear.
 Swipe left across the bar until you locate the “More” option.
 (The icon is three gray dots.)

 - On the next screen, tap the “Edit” option in the top left corner.